 Teach the church: These pastors are to be involved in teaching the people the Word of God and overseeing other teachers in the congregation, to make sure that the body is well-fed spiritually, so the people will be growing in their knowledge of God.

-Care for the church: These pastors should demonstrate loving concern for the spiritual well-being of the people in the church.
+Care for the church: The pastors should demonstrate loving concern for the spiritual well-being of the people in the church.
 They are to be available to pray with and counsel anyone in the body struggling with spiritual, emotional or physical problems.

 Please note: